openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-patternlock.md

 ## Attributes

-Except for **backgroundColor**, the universal attributes are not supported.
+In addition to the [universal attributes](ts-universal-attributes-size.md), the following attributes are supported.

 | Name           | Type                             | Description                                                        |
 | --------------- | ------------------------------------- | ------------------------------------------------------------ |